olegponyat/robot-tour-2025/README.md

 **Robot Tour** is a Division C Science Olympiad event where teams design, build, program, and test an autonomous robotic vehicle to navigate a specified track and reach a target location as accurately and efficiently as possible within a set time limit.

+> [!IMPORTANT]
+> **READ THE LATEST SCIOLY HANDBOOK BEFORE USING THIS CODE** Check for maximum dimensions, weight limits, autonomous requirements, and allowed components.

 ### Key Objectives
 - Navigate a custom track with varying complexity
 - Reach target zones accurately and efficiently